brunocfnba/docker-training/README.md

 10. Build your image and name it your_name/nodeapp

 11. Run your container.
-Make sure you use all the correct flags and parameter so your container is able to access your Python API.
+Make sure you use all the correct flags and parameters so your container is able to access your Python API.
 Use port 8081 to avoid conflicts.

-12. Test your NodeJS app on the web browser and check yout mongodb container to view the data your added.
+12. Test your NodeJS app on the web browser and check your mongodb container to view the data added.

+**What about using a different database to store our product data?**

+13. Download from Docker Hub a MySQL image ('mysql' is the official image name) and read the kick off instructions on how to run the container.

+14. Run the mysql container, name it 'mysql' and add it to a new 'mysql-net' network.

+15. Access the mysql container to create your database and add some data to that.
+    * In the mysql container run `mysql -u root -p`, provide the password you created.

+    * Create your 'testdb' database running `create database testdb`.

+    * Check your database was created `show databases` and switch to your new database `use testdb`.

+    * Create a 'products' table - `create table products (name varchar(40))`.

+    * Insert at least three products in it.
+Use the insert command to do so. `insert into products values ('mango')`.

+16. Download the 'docker-mysql' directory located in the *module-vi-viii* directory.
+This folder contains the python code responsible to access the MySQL database and create our products API.

+17. Build the Dockerfile provided and name the image 'your_name/pymysql'.

+18. Run a new container using the pymysql image, name it 'pymysql'.
+Make sure to add it to the correct network and expose the required ports.

+19. Check the container logs and test your API on the web browser.
+Remember to use the right port.